Disclaimer: I don't own Pokémon.

 "Hello, Nurse Joy.
 We'd like to switch ownership of a Pokémon, could you help us, please?"
 Bianca asked politely, while Brock sulked behind her at the painful interruption.

 Nurse Joy blinked in surprise, but then shrugged and nodded.
 "Sure.
 Right this way, please."
 Nurse Joy led them behind her counter to a large rectangular machine.
 It had a keyboard and a large screen in the middle, along with two tubes positioned over Pokéball slots on either side.
-"I take it both of you are competing in tournaments?" the Pokémon Nurse asked, glancing between Ash and Bianca.
+"We're about to switch the ownership of a Pokémon, just to be sure, do you both fully consent to the operation?"
+Nurse Joy asked, her voice serious.

 "Yeah, we are," Bianca answered.
 Ash nodded in agreement.